RPA vs Agentic AI: Smart Automation Comparison

 Can RPA and AI Agents Work Together

 RPA and agentic AI complement each other effectively.
-RPA handles deterministic, stable steps while agentic AI provides orchestration, reasoning, and exception handling.
+Rather than replacing RPA, agentic AI works alongside it — RPA remains essential for handling deterministic, stable steps, while agentic AI provides orchestration, reasoning, and exception handling.
 Example workflow: an agent gathers data from external portals handling authentication and CAPTCHAs, while an RPA bot enters data into legacy systems with predictable interfaces.
+By integrating both technologies, organizations achieve more efficient and adaptive automation workflows.

 Transitioning From RPA to Agentic AI Step by Step